Welcome to Scriptoria!

 This is why I founded Scriptoria, the Writing Workshop for PhD students.
 This was in 2002.
 I works as an international consultant, working together with several universities through Europe.

 My goal ist to help young researchers to avoid the pain I went through as I started to write my thesis.
-Of course writing a thesis is challenging - but suffer is not indispensable.
-There are other ways to succeed!
+Of course writing a thesis is challenging - but you are more efficient when you enjoy yourself thant when you suffer - don't you?

 Visit my blog !